rafaqz/DimensionalData.jl/docs/src/get_info.md

 # Getters

-DimensionalData.jl defines consistent methods to retreive information from objects like `DimArray`, `DimStack`, `Tuple`s of `Dimension`, `Dimension` and `Lookup`.
+DimensionalData.jl defines consistent methods to retrieve information from objects like `DimArray`, `DimStack`, `Tuple`s of `Dimension`, `Dimension` and `Lookup`.